Thewbi/cmod_s7/README.md

 ## Clock Generation

 Mixed-mode clock manager (MMCM) to generate a 100 Mhz clock.
-Project Manager > IP Catalog > Vivado Repository > FPGA Features and Design > Clocking > Clocking Wizard
-> Double Clock to start the wizard
+Project Manager > IP Catalog > Vivado Repository > FPGA Features and Design > Clocking > Clocking Wizard > Double Click to start the wizard

 Switch to the "Clocking Options" Tab and change Primary clk_in1 to 12.000 Mhz since the CMOD S7 has a 12 Mhz clock source onboard.
 Switch to the "Output Clocks" Tab and make sure clk_out1 is set to 100.000 Mhz.